USCqserver/1fnoise/README.md

 ### Input parameters:

-- tf = total anneal time
+- `tf`: total anneal time

-- ntraj = number of trajectories
+- `ntraj`: number of trajectories

-- nd = number of fluctuators per noise decade
+- `nd`: number of fluctuators per noise decade

-- dec = number of noise decade
+- `dec`: number of noise decade

-- bmean = mean of fluctuator strength
+- `bmean`: mean of fluctuator strength

-- bvariance = variance of fluctuator strength
+- `bvariance`: variance of fluctuator strength

 A schedule of DW2X annealing schedule is included.
 For CSFQ circuit, the default circuit parameter values (i_c, c_shunt, alpha, amp, ...) are in the scurve paper [[1]](#1).
 An AME quantum trajectories code of the CSFQ circuit is also included.